reslp/iqtreeGUI/README.md

 - [python](http://www.python.org) 3.6+, which comes with most Unix like systems
 - [pyinstaller](http://www.pyinstaller.org) v3.4, for creating the executable
 - git

+On MacOS you may execute the `build_all.sh` script to build iqtreeGUI for Linux, Windows and MacOS.

+**Building iqtreeGUI locally from source:**

 Make sure to install and configure pyinstaller correctly for your operating system: [pyinstaller install instructions](http://pyinstaller.readthedocs.io/en/stable/installation.html)